rpm-software-management/rpm/CONTRIBUTING.md

 first to avoid situations where efforts goes wasted because it's not in line with RPM design and goals.**

+Also check if your idea aligns with [RPM's philosophy](https://rpm-software-management.github.io/rpm/manual/philosophy.html).

 ## Submitting Patches

 Patches should be submitted via GitHub pull requests (PRs) or via `git